 Below are 13 samples, each of which includes:

 - A sample essential question which introduces the argument essay prompt on some area of government.
-(There is an online course available which teaches the process of making these kinds of questions)

 - A draft prompt including three founding documents that could help shape the students’ arguments.